-Senior Management Team is responsible for the sign off the College published information as described below:
+Senior Management Team is responsible for the sign off the published information by the College as described below:

-- 1. Descriptions of academic Courses including; - Accurate description of the Course, modules, facilities, staff expertise - Accurate use of terminology including award titles - Reasonable information about learning and career outcomes that can be supported by evidence - Correct and appropriate use of external endorsements, quality ratings, and information about professional accreditation - Correct contact details - 2.
+- 1. Descriptions of academic courses including; - · Accurate description of the course, modules, facilities and staff expertise - Accurate use of terminology including award titles - Reasonable information about learning and career outcomes that can be supported by evidence - Correct and appropriate use of external endorsements, quality ratings and information about professional accreditation - Correct contact details - 2.
 Course Handbooks - 3.
 Staff Handbook - 4.
 References to the fees - 5.
-Communication of entry requirements, application forms and admissions procedures - 6.
+Communication of entry requirements, application forms and admission procedures - 6.
 Marketing information relating to events and student services - 7.
-The College's website that includes all information for Courses, admissions, student support.
+The College website includes all information about courses, admissions and student support.
 It is also the main online presence and representing the College in the online public domain. - 8.
-The College Virtual Learning Environment (VLE) which is a resource for current students that enables them to access Course, unit and general information
+The Virtual Learning Environment (VLE) on the College website is a resource for current students that enables them to access course, unit and general information.

-- 9. 'Advertisements' text/image which appears in an external publication or online, where that appearance is paid for by the College - 10.
-The College website which is a resource for potential students and marketing - 11.
-All posters placed around the College campus
+- 9. 'Advertisements' text/image which appears as an external publication or online is paid by the College. - 10.
+The College website is a resource for potential students and marketing - 11.
+All posters displaying College information are placed around the campus